lifeonmarspt/ethereum-101-workshop/README.md

 1. Introduction
     1. Blockchain and the data structure
     1. Bitcoin and the incentive layer
-    1. Ethereum 101 and cryptoeconomics
+    1. Ethereum and the world computer
+    1. Dapps, cryptoeconomics and ICOs
 1. Hands-on
     1. What will we be building?
     1. Setup